BugSplat-Git/bugsplat-unreal/README.md

 ### Mobile

-Installing the BugSplat plugin will configure crash reporting and symbol uploads automatically on mobile platforms.
+Select the `Add symbol uploads` and `Add crash reporting` checkboxes in the `Mobile` section of the plugin dialog.
+Once enabled, the BugSplat plugin will configure crash reporting and symbol uploads automatically on mobile platforms.

 Before attempting to use the BugSplat plugin to capture crashes on Mobile please ensure you've completed the [iOS](https://docs.unrealengine.com/5.0/en-US/setting-up-an-unreal-engine-project-for-ios/) and [Android](https://docs.unrealengine.com/5.0/en-US/android-support-for-unreal-engine/) quickstart guides.